Archana7203/Projects/README.md

 # Projects
 I build projects related to AI/ML

-# 1. Hair Health Prediction
+# 1. Diabetes Prediction System

-This project predicts the presence or absence of baldness in individuals using different classification algorithms: naive Bayes, knn, decision tree, random forest classifier, and SVM.
-Hyperparameter tuning was performed on random forest classifier to identify the best parameters.
-The highest accuracy achieved was 54.56%.
-0 indicates the absence of baldness and 1 indicates the presence of baldness.
+This project predicts the presence or absence of diabetes in individuals using different classification algorithms: naive Bayes, knn, decision tree,random forest classifier, linear SVM.
+The highest accuracy achieved was 96.67%.
+0 indicates the absence of diabetes and 1 indicates the presence of diabetes.
 The user interfaces were also added using Gradio.